 Varus Derotation Osteotomy

-- Expect hamstrings length to be functionally increased; femoral shortening occurs with varus osteotomy resulting in improved hamstring range of motion (ROM)
+- Expect hamstring length to be functionally increased.
+Femoral shortening occurs with varus osteotomy, resulting in improved hamstring range of motion (ROM)

-- Adjust seating, as necessary, to support legs
+- Adjust seating as necessary to support the legs

-- Family to be taught transfers – sliding board, manual, or mechanical lift
+- Teach the family transfers – sliding board, manual or mechanical lift

-- Passive ROM /AAROM to joints not restricted in cast
+- Passive ROM/AAROM to joints not restricted in the cast

 - Hip flexion should not be limited with VDRO only